 Play the music one last time, then stop it.
 Watch as the children try to fit inside the remaining hula hoop.
 At any time, you may use the bell or other sound instrument to freeze the action and ask the children to look at where they are.
 Guide them to talk from a still position about how to accomplish their goal.
 If there are too many children to accomplish this, you may tell them that as long as at least one of each child's feet is inside, they will have succeeded.
 If there are only a few children, you can make it more challenging by asking them to pick up the hula hoop and move around in it, together.

 The goal of this activity is to give the children a chance to work cooperatively and creatively at a task in which they all must be included.
 It is also to give them an opportunity to move their whole bodies, and to have fun.

 Including All Participants

 If any children cannot move freely, the group can find a way to include those persons in the final circle.
-If a child does not feel comfortable participating in the movement, give him/her the job of starting and stopping the music or invite the child to give suggestions as how to everyone could join the circle.
+If a child does not feel comfortable participating in the movement, give them the job of starting and stopping the music or invite the child to give suggestions as how to everyone could join the circle.

 Some children may dislike being in the center of a group where children are all pushing, moving and talking at once.
-Before you start the third go-round, suggest that anyone who is not comfortable in the middle of a crowded situation could stay to the outside of the hoop, and that if anyone feels uncomfortable at anytime he/she can yell "stop" and everyone will freeze so that they can get out.
+Before you start the third go-round, suggest that anyone who is not comfortable in the middle of a crowded situation could stay to the outside of the hoop, and that if anyone feels uncomfortable at anytime they can yell "stop" and everyone will freeze so that they can get out.